Jpotter702/composeum/README.md

 ---

-Made with ❤️ for the developer community.
-Happy containerizing! 🐳
+Made with for the developer community.
+Happy Docker Composing (v2)!